bhassell02/sample3/p-guitar-wiring-prep-materials.md

 ### 2. Orient the Pots

-Flip both pots so the knobs are facing down and the flat metal casing and lugs are pointing up. with **Lug 3** on the left (refer to pot diagram for specific lug placement).
+Flip both pots so the knobs are facing down and the flat metal casing/lugs are pointing up, with **Lug 3** on the left (refer to pot diagram for specific lug placement).

 ### 3. Label Pot Casings